gfxblit/mcp-unity/README.md

 - `run_tests`: Runs tests using the Unity Test Runner
   > **Example prompt:** "Run all the EditMode tests in my project"
+  >
+  > **⚠️ Important for PlayMode tests:** You must disable Domain Reload in Unity's Enter Play Mode Settings for PlayMode tests to work via MCP.
+See [FAQ section](#frequently-asked-questions) for details.

 - `send_console_log`: Send a console log to Unity
   > **Example prompt:** "Send a console log to Unity Editor"